halcyon-past/21BLC1174_AritroSaha_Hitwicket_Placement_Task/client/README.md

 # Chess-like Game Frontend Documentation

+- Created by Aritro Saha (21BLC1174)
+- Created as a part of placement task in HATTRICK

 ## Overview

 This frontend implements a web-based interface for a turn-based chess-like game using React.
 It manages game creation, joining, team setup, and gameplay through a WebSocket connection to the backend.